FabienGreard/cnys/README.md

 The example above will start watching file on a folder name sync and copying file to '192.168.30.3' at '/home/user/test'

+### events

+You may want to look at [chokidar](https://github.com/paulmillr/chokidar), to see what kind of events you could start watching, by default cnys use all events.

 ## Test

 Use `npm test` to start testing your file.
 By default it read test file named `*.test.js` under `/test`.